AWARDED THE 2013 DAVIS PRIZE BY THE MIDDLE ATLANTIC COUNCIL ON

 Why a Documentary History?

-documents, if read with enough care and attention (and along with the
+if read with enough care and attention and alongside extant

 understanding what this tumultuous period meant for ordinary Segovianos, and to its